truenas/middleware/docs/userguide/index.rst

 The following features have been added or changed:

+* The "WebGUI -> HTTPS Port" field has been added to System → Settings → General.

+* The "Directory Services" field is now deprecated and has been removed from System → Settings → General.
+FreeNAS® now supports the
+  `System Security Services Daemon (SSSD) <https://fedorahosted.org/sssd/>`_ which provides support for multiple directory services.

+* The "Rebuild LDAP/AD Cache" button has been removed from System → Settings → Advanced.
+It has been renamed to "Rebuild Directory Service Cache" and now appears in the configuration screen for each type of directory service in Services → Directory Services.

+* The "HTTP Proxy" field has been added to Network → Global Configuration.

+* A "Run Now" button has been added for the highlighted cron job in Tasks → Cron Jobs → View Cron Jobs.

 * The "Domain logons" checkbox has been added to Services → CIFS.

+* The "Workgroup Name" field is deprecated and has been removed from Directory Service → Active Directory.
+The "Encryption Mode", "Certificate", and
+  "Enable" fields have been added to Directory Service → Active Directory.

-* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox has been added.
+* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox and "Use default domain" field have been added.

 * The "IP Server" field has been added to Services → Dynamic DNS.

 * Kernel iSCSI has replaced **istgt**.
+This adds support for VAAI acceleration for Windows 2012 clustering.

 * Services → iSCSI → Target Global Configuration has been reduced to three configuration options used by kernel iSCSI.

 * Support for Link Layer Discovery Protocol (LLDP) has been added.
-It allows network devices to advertise their identity, capabilities, and neighbors on an Ethernet LAN.
+It allows network devices to advertise their identity, capabilities, and neighbors on an
+  Ethernet LAN.

 Known Issues
 ------------